All-In-One: Artificial Association Neural Networks: Artificial Association Networks

 \subsection{Gated Models}

-Basically, the longer the depth of time, the more difficult the RNN is to propagate the error.
-Therefore, we add the gated recurrent unit(GRU\cite{chung2014empirical}) model.
-We designed Gated association unit($\mathbf{GAU}$) by slightly modifying $\mathbf{RAN}$.
+The longer the depth of time, the more difficult it is for the RNN to propagate the error.
+Thus, we add the gated recurrent unit (GRU\cite{chung2014empirical}) model.
+We designed the gated association unit (GAU) by slightly modifying the RAN.